statisticalbiotechnology/dia_sum/log.md

 ### 18:00 Done fixing eISP.

 ### 18:30 Thinking about how do to the whole filtering and disaggregate on python instead.
 Because R causes memory error with many transitions and m_score filtering.

+in the original osw_msstats_run.r we have

+data - contains DECOY
+data.annotated - contains DECOY
+data.filtered3 - no DECOY

+the function filter_mscore_condition drops the decoys (see param rm.decoy = TRUE by default)

 ## 2022-02-20
 ### 07:30 Fixing eISP